• About

 Where to Find Elderflowers: Forage, Grow, or Buy

-You can forage your own elderflowers or purchase them dried.
+You can forage your own elder blossoms or purchase them dried.
 Elderflower fans will tell you the flavor of fresh elderberry blossoms is far superior, so it’s worth finding some growing wild near you or cultivating some of your own.

-Elderflower plants (a.k.a. elderberry bushes) grow well in much of North America and Europe, and they’re easy to grow yourself if you have space.
-Several cultivars are available, and since they have different bloom times, planting different elderberry varieties can help extend the elderflower’s short season.
-Here’s everything you need to know about growing elderberries and elderflowers.
+Elder flowers (a.k.a. elderberry bushes) grow well in much of North America and Europe, and they’re easy to grow yourself if you have space.
+Several cultivars are available, and since they have different bloom times, planting different elderberry varieties can help extend elderflower’s short season.
+Here’s everything you need to know about growing elderberries.

 Foraging Elderflower

-If foraging’s more your jam, one way to identify elderflowers is to positively identify plants once the berries are ripe and remember where they were the following season.
+If foraging’s more your jam, one way to find elderflowers in your area is to positively identify plants once the berries are ripe and remember where they were the following season.
 Or better still, find someone in your area to point out a few elder plants during flowering time; once you’ve seen them, you’ll have no trouble recognizing these beauties in bloom.

 If you’re uncertain where to look in your area, ask around on email lists and online groups.
 You might be surprised how much local knowledge there is about these beautiful and medicinal plants.